 The problem, she continued, is that research takes at least 10 years to make it into the classroom.
 Another 2-3 years to clear all the red tape.
 And, if your school district is poor, it could take another 4-5 years.
 So, once school districts employ the “new” techniques, it’s already almost 13-18 years old.
 So much for “new” techniques!

-To wrap this post into a neat little package.
-If you, like I, have been searching for a better way to do “things” and not make do with the same ole’-same ole’, then give curriculum mapping an old look see.
+To wrap this post into a neat little package, I’d like to say to say: If you, like I, have been searching for a better way to do “things” and not make do with the same ole’-same ole’, then give curriculum mapping an old look see.
 It would help you with that pesky pacing plan & begin to start preparing your students for the years to come.

 ** I will write more on curriculum mapping in the days to come.
 In the next post, I will explain how curriculum mapping can help you prepare your class for the year 2031.**